-There are numerous causes of heel pain, one of the most common being Plantar Fasciitis, or the inflammation of the band of tissue (the plantar fascia) that runs from the base of the heel to the toes on the bottom of the foot.
-Other classic causes of heel pain include bone spurs, obesity, stress fractures, bursitis, Achilles’ tendonitis, repetitive pounding on hard surfaces, tarsal tunnel syndrome, pronation of the foot and arthritis.
-Bone spurs in the heel are usually painless, but sometimes can be associated with plantar fasciitis and resulting in pain.
-If you want to learn more about plantar fasciitis remedies, click here.
+There are numerous causes of heel pain, one of the most common being Plantar Fasciitis.
+This is the inflammation of the band of tissue (the plantar fascia).
+It that runs from the base of the heel to the toes on the bottom of the foot.
+Please watch this video about Plantar Fasciitis from Dr. Turner Vosseller.

 Stretching the plantar fascia can be performed by pulling upward on the toes to provide a stretch in the bottom of the foot as shown below.
 This is a great home remedy for heel pain.
-Modalities such as ice, heat and a medical laser can also give you some relief from your pain.
+Modalities such as ice, heat, and a medical laser can also give you some relief from your pain.

 Stretching the calf as shown in home remedies for heel pain daily and wearing properly fitted shoes will help to prevent heel pain.
 Your shoes should have plenty of support and running shoes should be replaced approximately every 300-500 miles.
 See a professional for more exercises and to have your shoes fit properly.
-If pain does not go away see an orthopedic or physical therapist.
-If you have any further questions about heel pain or would like to book an appointment with one of our foot specialists you may call JOI-2000 or click BOOK APPOINTMENT below.
+If the pain does not go away see an orthopedic physician or physical therapist.
+Sometimes an orthotic in your shoes is needed, especially if you have a heel spur.
+JOI Rehab has affordable options for orthotics for your shoes.
+If you have a heel spur, they can make a cut out in the orthotic for your heel spur.